linode/developers/README.md

 ## Writing code for docsmith

-docsmith is a fairly simple Middleman app - you might want to take a look at [their documentation](http://middlemanapp.com/basics/getting-started/) if you're unfamiliar with what Middleman is capable of.
+docsmith is a fairly straightforward Middleman app - you might want to take a look at [their documentation](http://middlemanapp.com/basics/getting-started/) if you're unfamiliar with what Middleman is capable of.

 * `config.rb` - the configuration file for Middleman.
 Specifies global layouts, activates plugins, etc.
 * `source/layouts` - the layouts directory. `layout.erb` is applied to every page, others are applied to specific types of pages.